Personal Jesus: Johnny Cash version

-In 2002, American country singer Johnny Cash covered "Personal Jesus" for his album American IV: The Man Comes Around.
+In 2002, American country singer Johnny Cash covered "Personal Jesus" for his sixty-seventh studio album American IV: The Man Comes Around.
 For the song, Rick Rubin asked Red Hot Chili Peppers guitarist John Frusciante to re-work an acoustic version of the song, which featured a simple acoustic riff that stripped down the song to a blues style.
-“That’s probably the most evangelical song [I’ve] ever recorded,” said Cash, “I don’t know that the writer ever meant it to be that, but that’s what it is.”
+"That's probably the most evangelical song [I've] ever recorded," said Cash, "I don't know that the writer ever meant it to be that, but that's what it is."

-In 2017, Depeche Mode singer Dave Gahan said about Cash covering the song, "I was in the studio recording a solo album, Hourglass, and Martin [Gore] rang me because he’d heard news that Johnny Cash wanted to cover it, and he was kind of umming and ahhing about it, whether to give permission, and I was like 'What are you, crazy?
-That’s like Elvis asking, of course, you let him do it!'
-And he was like [mumbles] ‘Oh yes, well, I guess,’ in his very Martin sort of way."
-He concluded, “And it’s a great version, just fantastic.
+In 2017, Depeche Mode's lead vocalist Dave Gahan said about Cash covering the song, "I was in the studio recording a solo album, Hourglass, and Martin [Gore] rang me because he'd heard news that Johnny Cash wanted to cover it, and he was kind of umming and ahhing about it, whether to give permission, and I was like 'What are you, crazy?
+That's like Elvis asking, of course, you let him do it!'
+And he was like [mumbles] 'Oh yes, well, I guess,' in his very Martin sort of way."
+He concluded, "And it's a great version, just fantastic.
 But it really propelled the song to another dimension.
 Our version is our version, and it always changes a little bit live, the way it swings, what you do with it.
-And you can do a lot with it because it’s a great rock & roll song.”
+And you can do a lot with it because it's a great rock & roll song."